10 Vital Points to Consider Before Buying a White Truffle

 4. Plan for how you will transport and store the truffle.

 Truffles need special care and storage so if you need to travel with the truffle then make sure you have planned ahead how you will keep it cool.
 The optimum temperature to store a white truffle is 4 °C (39 °F) so don’t let it sit around in a warm car for example.
 We use a special fridge when we travel with truffles but at a push you can use a bottle of frozen water in a tupperware container or an ice pack.
 Never let the truffle come into direct contact with the ice though always keep it wrapped up.
-Finally don’t let the truffle get wet whatever you do!
-(They are like Gremlins)
+Finally don’t let the truffle get wet whatever you do.

 When you get the truffle safely home, you need to take special care of it and store it properly.
 If you don’t overhandle it then there will be no need to wear gloves.
 You should definitely not wash the truffle, in fact most hunters would advise not to even clean the truffle excessively until right before you serve it.
 Keeping a layer of dirt on the surface helps slow down the loss of the truffle’s perfume.